 Battersea is one of the UK's most famous charities and London's leading animal rehoming centre.
 Since 1860, they’ve cared for over three million animals and continue to care for more than 8,000 dogs and cats every year.
 We support Battersea through event sponsorship and our SuperDog vitamins.

 Bliss is the UK's leading charity for babies born premature or sick.
 Their work empowers families, influences policy, and enables life-changing research.
-We support bliss with ongoing advertising and we are proud sponsors of the Bliss helpline
+We support bliss with ongoing advertising and we are proud to support the Bliss Video Call Support Service.

 The British Herbal Medicine Association was founded in 1964 to advance the science and practice of herbal medicine in the United Kingdom.
 It promotes the use of herbal medicinal products manufactured to pharmaceutical standards to ensure consistently high quality and effectiveness for the consumer.